 Legacy planning is quickly growing into a huge industry.
 It appears that the Government is trying to cash in on the industry, but recognizes that it is an emotionally sensitive area and a poor election or re-election platform.
 For this reason, the rules keep changing while our elected officials try to find the voters’ tolerance level.
 In the meantime, it is creating a legacy planning nightmare.

-- The Federal estate exemption is $5.34 million in 2014 and $5.43 million in 2015.
+- The Federal estate exemption is $11,580,000.
 Translation: If the fair market value of the deceased’s property on the date of passing is less than the above figure, the estate probably will not need to file a federal estate income tax return.
-I’ve highlighted the word “probably” on purpose, because if this is an Illinois estate, the state exemption remains at $24 million and the Illinois estate income tax return is based on the federal estate income tax return.
+I’ve highlighted the word “probably” on purpose, because if this is an Illinois estate, the state exemption remains at $4 million and the Illinois estate income tax return is based on the federal estate income tax return.
 Translation: If the fair market value on the date of passing is equal to or greater than $4 million, the estate will need to prepare but not submit the federal estate income tax return in order to prepare the Illinois estate income tax return.

-- Excludable or tax free gifts remain at $14,000 per year and per individual.
-However, you may also tap into the unified credit of the estate tax exemption of $5.34 million in 2014 and $5.43 million in 2015.
-So, say you wish to gift $30,000 to your son, you actually have a couple of choices:
+- Excludable or tax free gifts remain at $15,000 per year and per individual.
+However, you may also tap into the unified credit of the estate tax exemption of $11.58 million in 2020.
+So, say you wish to gift $40,000 to your son, you actually have a couple of choices:

 - If you pay the gift tax, it then becomes a deduction on the estate tax return.